twhaples/sonoko/README.md

 with a trace function installed to generate a method-to-test mapping.
 Then when you modify your code, it notes the affected method, and invokes the appropriate examples.

+You should probably analyze the database nightly (or thereabouts) and put a copy where your computer can access it in the morning.

+(You definitely should not check it into version control.)

 ## Usage